 In your travel budget, divide it up.
 Provide separate categories for auto mileage, airline costs, business-related meals, etc.

 What skill-building will you need?
 Consider tuition, training costs, and other nonprofit capacity investments.
 Don’t skip this category.
-It is critical to incorporate it when you seek competitive funding because training expenditures show your nonprofit invests in its human capital.
+It is critical to incorporate it when you seek competitive funding.
+Training investments show your nonprofit invests in its people.

 Will you need meeting rooms and supplies, like whiteboards and handouts?
-If yes, you need to estimate the price of them for your nonprofit budget.
+If yes, you need to estimate their cost for your nonprofit budget.

 This expense is sometimes part of the overhead.
 (See #19 below.)
 In other cases, you’ll list rent for office space and utilities for the relevant time frame.